- Additional Staffing Lipari Production Group

 Search our directory

-The steppes, the despots, the revolutions—things in Russia tend to be larger than life.
+NEW YORK The steppes, the despots, the revolutions—things in Russia tend to be larger than life.
 It’s no wonder Roustam Tariko, founder of the Russian Standard Company, went big with a party celebrating the American launch of Imperia Vodka, which brought about 1,600 people—socialites, fashion types, and celebrities among them—to Liberty Island.
 Not one but two supermodels (Natalia Vodianova and Helena Christensen) cohosted, as everyone milled about the skirts of Lady Liberty, sipping cocktails and sampling from the oversize caviar bar while the Manhattan Chamber Orchestra played music by Russian composers.

 One hundred Persian rugs strewn with cushy pillows, silver trays of caviar, appetizers, and Imperia echoed the 19th-century royal Russian tradition of zakuski: a predinner picnic of appetizers and vodka shots.
 The carpets also provided guests posh areas to lounge on the ground without having to worry about getting grass-stains on their Dolce & Gabbana.
 Scores of glass lanterns hung from the treetop canopy to create an ethereal atmosphere, while Russian belly dancers, fortunetellers, storytellers, and traditional musicians entertained.